 The Bihar Public Service Commission (BPSC) is a competitive exam used by the State of Bihar, it is similar to the IAS examination.
 The syllabus for the BPSC exam is curated by the Bihar Public Service Commission, which aids the government in various areas including recruitment.
+Also, check the BPSC Exam Dates to get the updated exam schedule.

 The exam is conducted through a Prelims, Mains, and Interview.
 The details of each are detailed below: